JosieOnGit/Luniks/Geography/Cities per Nation.md

 // **NOTE**: As you can see, two continents are currently completely empty spaces, with no countries located within these continents.
 This opens up room for additions later on as the planet properly takes shape!
 This section will be adjusted accordingly to changes regarding the nations and layout of the planet.

+# Ubunia
+Ubunia was the first continent out of four on the planet to be settled.
+Right in the very heart of the western wing of the continent, Þórirsson set foot and settled the city of Nóve Réjkjavik, before the imminent boom in further developments throughout the continent.
 ## Thórirsant
 #### Nóve Réjkjavik (Capital)
-Named after the city of birth of Jonathán þórirsson, founder and first settler of the planet of Lúniks.
+Named after the city of birth of Jonathán Þórirsson, founder and first settler of the planet of Lúniks.
 Commonly referred to as "Capital of the planet". \
 The city is best known for its "dart board" approach to city district planning.
 It's divided into a circle with eight slices, each of which have three layers, going from main district (city center) and residential areas -> park area and roads -> district centers and residential areas.
 This type of layering was suggested by Xárif Álufxent, a close friend of þórirsson who studied architecture and expertise in urban planning.
 Together with a team that was formed at the university he studied at, the foundations and blueprints for Nóve Réjkjavik took shape.

 #### Sorskist